PMKA/PyWOL/README.md

 ## Docker Deployment

+### Standard Docker Deployment

-To deploy in an Alpine LXC container:
+To deploy using standard Docker:

 1. Build the Docker image:
 ```bash